elad-bar/playarr/docs/features/provider-based-live-channels.md

 - Normalize category names using `_normalizeCategoryName()` (see Phase 3.2)
 - Return as categories with original names preserved for display
 - Always reflects current channel state

+#### Category Lifecycle Changes

+**When Categories are Enabled/Disabled:**
+- **Enabled**: Channels from newly enabled categories are synced on next sync job run
+- **Disabled**: Channels from disabled categories are immediately deleted via `_removeProviderFromChannels()`
+- Watchlist entries for deleted channels should be cleaned up (channels no longer exist)
+- Sync job is triggered automatically when categories are updated via `updateEnabledCategories()`

+**When Category Names Change (AGTV):**
+- **Problem**: AGTV categories come from `group_title` in M3U8, which can change
+- **Impact**: Old category key becomes invalid, new category key is created
+- **Behavior**:
+  - Old channels with old category key are deleted (category no longer matches)
+  - New channels with new category key are synced
+  - If category is enabled, new channels appear; if disabled, they won't sync
+- **Watchlist Impact**: Channels with old category keys are removed from watchlist (channels deleted)

+**When Category Names Change (Xtream):**
+- **Less Common**: Xtream uses numeric `category_id` which is more stable
+- **If Category ID Changes**: Similar to AGTV - old channels deleted, new channels synced
+- **If Only Name Changes**: Category key remains same (`live-{category_id}`), no impact

+**When New Categories Appear:**
+- **Xtream**: New categories appear in `get_live_categories` API response
+- **AGTV**: New categories appear when channels with new `group_title` values are synced
+- **Behavior**:
+  - New categories are available in category list
+  - If auto-enabled (depends on UI logic), channels sync automatically
+  - If manual enable required, channels won't sync until category is enabled

+**When Categories Disappear:**
+- **Xtream**: Category no longer in API response
+- **AGTV**: No channels with that `group_title` in M3U8
+- **Behavior**:
+  - Category key remains in `enabled_categories.live` but has no channels
+  - No channels to delete (already removed during sync)
+  - Category can be manually removed from enabled list in UI

+**Watchlist Cleanup on Category Changes:**
+- When channels are deleted due to category changes, their channel keys are automatically removed from all users' watchlists
+- Implementation: Handled by `_removeProviderFromChannels()` method (see Phase 4.1)
+- The method tracks deleted channel keys and cleans up watchlist entries for all affected users

+**Sync Behavior:**
+- Sync job runs every 12 hours automatically
+- When categories are updated via `updateEnabledCategories()`, sync job is triggered immediately
+- Sync fetches latest categories/channels and applies current enabled category filter
+- Channels are added/removed based on current enabled categories state

 ### EPG Handling